How to Visit the Majestic Cañón del Sumidero in Chiapas

 Costs to Visit Cañón del Sumidero

-Organized Tours: From San Cristobal de Las Casas, most tours are priced around $450 to $550 MXN.
+Organized Tours: From San Cristobal de Las Casas, most tours are priced around $650 to $1,500 MXN.
 They include transport from San Cris to the boat embarkment, transport from there to Chiapa de Corzo, and the return trip.
 They also include the Sumidero Canyon National Park fee and the cost of the boat river tour.
 Note that the total price doesn’t include gratuities for the boat driver and your shuttle driver.

 DIY Visit on Your Own: If you want to visit Sumidero Canyon on your own from San Cristobal de Las Casas, you will need to consider the cost of transport (about $150 pesos roundtrip), the fee for entry into the national park ($36 pesos), and the price to join the 2-hour boat trip into the Sumidero Canyon from Cahuaré ($270 pesos).
-All combined, that adds up to be around the same cost as the organized tours (but with the hassle of finding your own transport).
+All combined, that adds up to around the same cost as the organized tours (but with the hassle of finding your own transport).

-Note that in either case, you will need to wait at the Cahuaré embarkment until the boats are at capacity with 20 people.
-The boats have 10x rows with 2 seats on each side of the boat.
-You are required to wear a life jacket and I recommend you wear sunscreen and secure any hats or accessories down as the wind gets quite whippy when the boat speeds up!
+You are required to wear a life jacket, and I recommend you wear sunscreen and secure any hats or accessories down, as the wind will start whipping when the boat speeds up!
 Also, the boat tour will last for 2 hours, so use the restroom before you go.

 What to See Inside Sumidero Canyon